 You apply the scaffold at the subscription level to extend the governance requirements of the enterprise into the subscription.

 The first pillar of the scaffold is naming standards.
 Well-designed naming standards enable you to identify resources in the portal, on a bill, and within scripts.
-Most likely, you already have naming standards for on-premise infrastructure.
+Most likely, you already have naming standards for on-premises infrastructure.
 When adding Azure to your environment, you should extend those naming standards to your Azure resources.
 Naming standard facilitate more efficient management of the environment at all levels.

 For naming conventions: